Bank of America: Early history

-New technologies also enabled the direct linking of credit cards with individual bank accounts.
-In 1958, the bank introduced the BankAmericard, which was renamed to Visa in 1977.
-A coalition of regional bankcard associations introduced Interbank in 1966 to compete with BankAmericard.
-Interbank became Master Charge in 1966 and then Mastercard in 1979.
+New technologies enabled the direct linking of credit cards with individual bank accounts, so that, in 1958, the bank introduced its BankAmericard, later renamed Visa, in 1977.

 From February 1970 through September 1971, there were 66 attacks on Bank of America branches in California, including 53 bombings or fire-bombings, and 13 arson fires.
 There were "few injuries" and the property damage cost about $500,000, 80% of which was from the burning of the Isla Vista branch during a February 1970 riot.